remembering, Uncategorized

 I don’t know much about his life, either, but I bring to mind my own thoughts about how life was for him after he immigrated to the United States.
 He worked in a foundry in Milwaukee.
 He returned to Ukraine – which would soon be swallowed whole into what was the Soviet Union – to bring his wife, my grandmother, Feodosia, to the United States.
 I know that many immigrants left family in the Old Country, never to see them again, to start a new family.
 In his new country, Vlas Markov Srebny would lose his name, to take up a name more easily understood: Alex Markowski.
 When I return now to stand at the grave at the cemetery on the north side of Milwaukee where he and my grandmother – her name in the new country was Frances – are buried, only the name he acquired in his new land remains.
 I’m always saddened to think of this.
 It’s a common story, I’m sure.

 These past few days, I’ve been sifting through old pictures again.
 I like to look at them from time to time.
-During the early days of COVID, I spent several days sitting in our yard, sorting through several large boxes of pictures.
+During the early days of COVID, I spent several days sitting in our yard, sorting through large boxes of pictures.
 I got as far as grouping them into decades.
 I think that’s as far as I’ll go with them.
 I’d been looking for a particular photo of my mother and my brother Ronnie, but I didn’t find the one I was looking for.

 I did find a treasure this time.
 I’m not sure how I missed it before.
 My mother had told me that the day my Grandpa Markowski died, he had come to the door of our family’s upper flat, asking for money.
 She had said no to his request for money – probably knowing he’d spend it on liquor – but he’d declined, and walked away.
 The treasure I found included more details, details I had not been told.